Investing in women and girls – a multiplier effect for change

 Just last week UN Secretary-General, Antonio Guterres, called for immediate action to address gender inequality everywhere around the world.
 Philanthropy is uniquely positioned to invest strategically to drive equality for women and girls.
 International Women’s Day is an invitation to play your part.

-The Australian Women Donors Network’s free Gender-Wise Toolkit for Grant-Makers outlines what the application of a gender lens means for philanthropic giving.
+The Australians Investing in Women’s free Gender-Wise Toolkit for Grant-Makers outlines what the application of a gender lens means for philanthropic giving.
 It explains the practical and simple steps of how to go about it to improve decisions about distributing funds, including which organisations they go to, who those organisations are planning to support and how.

-With thanks to the Australian Women Donors Network for partnering with APS to develop this content.
+With thanks to the Australians Investing in Women for partnering with APS to develop this content.